wangtao0101/resa/README.md

 import { connect } from 'resa';
 const mapStateToProps = ({ model }, state, ownProps) => ({ // the first args model refer to above model
-    data: model.getState().data, // you can use state.data as well
+    data: model.state.data, // you can use state.data as well
 });

 const mapDispatchToProps = ({ model }, dispatch) => ({ // the first args model refer to above model